 Abstract

-The second violin concertos of Szymanowski and Bartók exemplify nationalism’s ambivalently link with sentimentalism.
+The second violin concertos of Szymanowski and Bartók exemplify nationalism’s ambivalent link with sentimentalism.
 Bartók asserted that ‘peasant’ music is ‘anti-sentimental’ in its primitivistic objectivity and avoidance of leading notes.
 Bartók invoked the contrast between rural authenticity and urban artifice.
 But as with so many binaries, the boundaries are unstable, with specific fluidity in the nationalist imagination.
-Bartók’s second concerto (1938) aimed to re-connect with his domestic audience through sympathetic union in anxious times.
-Recalling the leading-note idiom of his first violin concerto, it builds to a climactic moment of sentimental expression.
+Bartók’s Second Violin Concerto (1938) aimed to re-connect with his domestic audience through sympathetic union during anxious times.
+Recalling the leading-note idiom of his First Violin Concerto, it builds to a climactic moment of sentimental expression.
 Szymanowski praised Tatra music as a counter to the ‘exaggerated sentimentality’ of the romantic ‘epigones’.
 Like Bartók, he publicly sought in ‘real’ folk music an alternative to this sentimentalism in his Second Violin Concerto.
-But privately he described the concerto as ‘horribly sentimental’ and like Bartok he recalls an apparently lost style to express a sentimentalism that hardly dare speak its name.
+But privately he described the concerto as ‘horribly sentimental’ and like Bartók he recalls an apparently lost style to express a sentimentalism that hardly dare speak its name.

-Keywords:
+Keywords: Szymanowski, Bartok, Sentimentalism, Nationalism, folk

 Streszczenie